“Description is what makes the reader a sensory participant in the story.” –Stephen King

-The 12 descriptive essay prompts here, give you the freedom to develop your content in different ways and with a lot of sensory details.
+The 12 descriptive essay prompts here, give you the freedom to develop your content in different ways, and with a lot of sensory details.
 They are divided into 4 categories: person, place, object, and experience.
-Each category has 3 descriptive essay writing ideas.
-For each descriptive essay prompt, brainstorm how you can develop that essay.
+Each type has 3 descriptive essay writing ideas.
+For each writing prompt, brainstorm how you can develop that essay.

 Questions to develop this essay topic: What seemed strange about this person?
 What characteristics did he/she possess?
 How did you feel about this person?

 Questions to develop this essay topic: What traits or characteristics did this person have?
-What did he/she look like?
+How did that person look?
 How did this person act?
 What made you envy him/her?

 Questions to develop this essay topic: What did this person do that was inspiring?
-What were his/her personal characteristics?
-How did he/she act toward others?
-How did he/she treat you?
+How did that person act toward others?

 Questions to develop this essay topic: How did this place look?
 What did you do at this place?
-Was anyone else at this place?
-How did you feel about the place?
+Was anyone else at this there?
+How did you feel about the area?

 Questions to develop this essay topic: What did this place look like?
 How did you feel when you were there?
-Did you hear, smell, taste or touch anything at the place?
+Did you hear, smell, taste, or touch anything at the location?
 Was there anyone else with you?
 What did you do at this place?

 Questions to develop this essay topic: What are the characteristics of this object?
 How is it used?
 What makes this a lucky object?

-Questions to develop this essay topic: What is the appearance of this object?
+Questions to develop this essay topic: What does this work of art look?
 Can you touch it?
 If so, how does it feel?
-What are the emotions you have when you see this piece of art?
+What are the emotions you have when you see this sculpture, painting, photograph, etc.?

 Questions to develop this essay topic: What are the characteristics or features of this object?
 How is it used?
 What is significant about this object?
-What are some important sensory details you can write about?
+What are some sensory details you can add?